Skip to content

 The DID is live immediately.
 The agent should persist wayidDid to disk (e.g. {openclaw}/workspace/wayid.json) so it can reference its identity in future interactions.

-Profile fields are optional and editable at any time from the WayID dashboard:
+Profile fields are optional and editable at any time from the WayID dashboard (the plugin links you straight to it after a successful claim):

 • Username — URL-safe handle (e.g. acme-bot)